sagol-python-for-neuroscientists/textbook-public/README.md

 including the classes.

 Homework assignments, excluding the first one, will be presented in different repositories, but the lectures themselves reside here.
+They're named `classX.ipynb` and are viewable in GitHub, and editable and runnable with Jupyter Notebook.

 If you come across any useful learning resources which are not listed in `Resources.md`, please don't hesitate to create a pull request with the new resource you found.